wso2/docs-choreo-dev/en/docs/references/alerting.md

 ![Log bins](../assets/img/alerting/log-bins.png){.cInlineImage-half}

-The link given in the alert email will select a 1hour time range around the time in which the error occurred (i.e. error time +/- 30mins).
-This is shown in the diagram as **2**.
-The **Diagnostic View** is divided into 5 similar sized time bins.
-In this case, the size of each bin will be 12 mins.
-This is shown by **3**.
+Item **2** is the one-hour time range around the point of time at which the error occurred (i.e. error time +/- 30mins).
+In the **Diagnostic View** tab, this  time range is further divided into 5 similar sized time bins.
+In this scenario, the size of each bin is 12 minutes.
+These 12-minute bins are shown by **3**.

 ![Diagnostic view](../assets/img/alerting/diagnostic-view-values.png){.cInlineImage-half}